Career Readiness & Job Placement

-Whether you’re interested in short- or long-term career planning, the Career Services Center offers a variety of services and activities to assist you with your specific career needs.
-Our counselors and staff can help you develop a personalized plan that addresses your specific goals.
+Whether you’re interested in short- or long-term career planning, the Career Readiness & Job Placement Hub offers a variety of services and activities to assist you with your specific career needs.
+Our Job Placement Coordinators, staff, and collaborative work with Career Counselors can help you develop a personalized plan that addresses your specific goals.

-Doing well and doing good go hand in hand.
-One Monday per month between 10am and 1pm a local organization will be located in Building 6, across from World Cup Coffee and Tea, recruiting students and community members for volunteer opportunities.
+One Monday per month between 10:00 a.m. and 1:00 p.m. a local community based organizations and employers will join us in a virtual space to share volunteer opportunities for students and community members.
 Make a Difference Monday is an excellent way for you to find ways to give back to your community and empower others!

 Check out our calendar for specific dates.

-Get Work Wednesday is a great opportunity for students to meet with local employers who are actively looking to hire on the spot!
+Get Work Wednesday is a great opportunity for students to meet with local employers who are actively looking to hire!
+Join now and land your dream job!

 Get Work Wednesday Tips:

-- Think of questions about the company/companies in attendance
+- Research and write down some questions about the company/companies in attendance.

-If you need any help preparing a resume, getting ready for an interview or have any questions related to Get Work Wednesday, drop by the Career Services Center.
+If you need any help preparing for this exciting experience or have any questions, please contact the Career Readiness & Job Placement Hub at 650-738-4337 or email firstname.lastname@example.org.
 We're happy to help!

-You can make an appointment with a career counselor by calling 650-738-4337 or visiting the Career Services Center in Building 1 Room 1219B.
+You can make an appointment with a career counselor by calling 650-738-4337 or visiting the Career Readiness and Job Placement Hub in Building 1, Room 1311.

 Once you complete the assessment, you should schedule an appointment to meet with your career counselor to interpret the results of your assessments.